harness/terraform-provider-harness/docs/data-sources/platform_pipeline_filters.md

 ### Read-Only

 - `filter_properties` (List of Object) Properties of the filter entity defined in Harness. (see [below for nested schema](#nestedatt--filter_properties))
-- `filter_visibility` (String) This indicates visibility of filter, by default it is Everyone.
+- `filter_visibility` (String) This indicates visibility of filter.
+By default, everyone can view this filter.
 - `id` (String) The ID of this resource.
 - `name` (String) Name of the Filter.